This post may contain affiliate links. Please read our disclosure policy.

 How do you make them?

-You’ll prepare a buttery sugar cookie batter that mixes up soft and light thanks to the addition of egg whites – that get folded into the batter at the end.
+You’ll prepare a buttery sugar cookie batter that mixes up soft and light.

 The sweet cookie batter is flavored with both almond and vanilla extracts, plus a splash of fresh orange juice, which gives these Soft Almond Sugar Cookies a uniquely delicious flavor.